-Unit 1 - Devising Theatre - Internally assessed, externally moderated
+Unit 1 - Devising Theatre - Internally assessed, externally moderated.
+[40%]

-Pupils will be participating in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC.
+Learners will be participating in the creation, development and performance of a piece of devised theatre based on either the work of a theatre practitioner or a genre in response to a stimulus set by WJEC.

-Pupils will be completing a written evaluation under controlled assessment conditions.
+Learners will be completing a written evaluation of the devised performance under exam conditions.